Director – Jenny Waddell

 Rebecca Taylor – Teachers’ Aide / Extended Day

-Rebecca is a Trinity alum, and loves working at the preschool she attended.
-She enjoys watching the children play and learn in the Trinity House rooms she grew up in.
-Becca is pursuing her certification in Early Childhood Education and continues to be active in many areas of Children and Youth ministries at Trinity Presbyterian Church.
+Rebecca, a Trinity alum, joined Trinity in 2013 and has partnered with teachers in our Twos, Threes and Pre-K programs.
+She enjoys watching the children play and learn in the Trinity House rooms she enjoyed as a child.
+Rebecca holds an A.A. degree in Early Childhood Education and is pursuing her B.A. in Child and Adolescent Development at San Francisco State University and remains active in Children and Youth ministries at Trinity Presbyterian Church.

 Laurel Thompson – Teacher

 Laurel, a Trinity alum, joined Trinity in 2013 as a Teachers’ Aide in the MWF Threes class where she created the Gross Motor Skills Program.
 Laurel obtained her B.A. in Child and Adolescent Development at San Francisco State University, with a concentration in Early Childhood.
 Laurel believes a teacher’s greatest gift to a child is to create wonder by asking the right questions and by showing a child where to look, but not what to see.